-All decks should be sloped 1⁄4" per foot to a drain to transport water efficiently to a drainage system and away from the deck.
-To detail around a drain, place Aussie Seal M at 90 mils thick around the base of the drain and have it extend 2" past the drain perimeter and onto the concrete deck.
+All decks should be sloped 1/4" per foot to a drain to transport water efficiently to a drainage system and away from the deck.
+To detail around a drain, place Aussie Seal M at 90 mils thick around the base of the drain.
 Cut a circular hole in the Aussie Tite 540 to match the drain hole and embed it int the Aussie Seal M that has been placed.
 Clamp the Aussie Tite 540 using a drain clamping ring to secure the membrane in place and to ensure the water sheds into the drainage system.
 Figure 2.11 shows the detailing around a two-stage drain in a split slab application.